SubhikshaNagarajan/Power-BI-Projects/Customer Retention/README.md

-# Power-BI-Projects
+# Customer-Retention Analysis
-# Customer-eturn-Analysis # Task 3 # Pwc-Forage
+# Task 3 # Pwc-Forage

 This dash board contains
 Total number of customers, No. of customers still retaining the services , No. of customers left the service